iltuoconsulenteit/DocCropper-Test/README.md

 - `points`: coordinates of the 4 corners (TL, TR, BR, BL)
 - `image_file`: the uploaded file

-After all images are processed, use the **Export PDF** button to download a single PDF containing all corrected pages.
+After all images are processed, choose a layout (number of images per page) and use the **Export PDF** button to download the compiled PDF.
 The interface includes placeholder logos encoded directly in the HTML.
 Replace these `data:` URIs with your own branding if desired.

 ---